Primary Data Burned Through Nearly $100 Million, Pivoting from Software, to Hardware, to Software

 During a funding round Tonian held in 2013, Mr. Flynn and Mr. White invested $5-$10 million and bought the startup outright from the existing shareholders, merging it with their stealth mode startup Primary Data and deciding on a pivot to hardware.
 Mr. Azulai left the company after the merger while Mr. Kaplan stayed until November 2016 as vice president of business development.
 Mr. Azulai went on to found and lead storage startup Plexistor Ltd., later bought by NetApp Inc.

 Cashing in on their success with Fusion-io, Mr. Flynn and Mr. White raised $50 from venture capital firms including Accel Partners, Battery Ventures and Lightspeed Venture Partners.
-Existing investor the Cedar Fund also pooled in.
+Existing Israel-based investor Cedar Fund also pooled in.
 The two entrepreneurs put the money to work and started recruiting developers.
-At its peak the company’s development center in Tel Aviv employed around 50 people, many of them coming from the storage divisions of IBM and EMC in Israel.
+At its peak, the company’s development center in Tel Aviv employed around 50 people, many of them coming from the storage divisions of IBM and EMC in Israel.

 In 2014, the company started expanding operations and development in the U.S., with offices in Los Altos, California and Salt Lake City, Utah.
 The company also outsourced quality assurance projects to a 10 person team in India.

 Repeated architectural shifts and lack of market traction have taken their toll.
 In the summer of 2016, the company notified employees of the Israeli site it was downsizing.
 Ron Asher, then the company’s head of engineering, left the company, taking with him many of the employees recruited since 2013.
 The pricey offices were sold to cybersecurity startup foundry Team8 LLC, and the company’s remaining Israeli employees started working out of WeWork spaces.
-A WeWork spokesman does not comment on the comings and goings of members.
+A WeWork spokesman said the company does not comment on the comings and goings of members.

 Team8 did not comment.